Documentation Index

 .receive(on: DispatchQueue.main)

-.sink { [weak self] newToken in
+.sink { [weak self] token in

-self?.token = newToken
+self?.token = token

 }